 Clarify the loyalty scheme and write down business and technical requirements

 - How would you like your loyalty program to work?

 - Should it have earn and spend capabilities that will distinguish it from the loyalty programs your competitors run?

-- How likely are you to evolve its features and mechanics over time?
+- How likely are you to expand its features and mechanics over time?

-- Which systems are needed to cover the key use scenarios?
+- Which systems and features are needed to cover the key use scenarios?

 - What are the technical and security requirements for the customer loyalty program software?

-If you’re looking for a customer loyalty software provider, you probably already have an idea for the loyalty program.
+If you’re looking for a customer loyalty software provider, you might already have an idea of the kind of loyalty program your company needs.
 Preparing a detailed request for proposal (RFP) that describes the business and technical requirements will make the whole process of choosing the software vendor much easier.
 It will also help you clarify your vision for the loyalty program.

-The best practice to clarify the requirements of the loyalty program is to prepare a list of detailed user stories along with all the business and technical expectations for the loyalty program software.
+The best practice for clarifying the requirements of the loyalty program is preparing a list of detailed user stories along with all the business and technical goals for the loyalty program software.
 It’s also useful to map the responsibilities of the systems and to explain which system and how it should be engaged to cover every user story.
-Here’s a good article about how to write good user stories and how to prioritize them on the roadmap.
+Here’s a good article from Atlassian about how to write good user stories and how to prioritize them on the roadmap.

 Define long-term total costs of ownership (TCO) but start small